If you’re living on your own and responsible for your own finances, additional planning may be needed as you work toward financial security.

 Set aside money each month until you reach your target.
 Consider where you might reduce expenses to increase your savings rate.

-Nearly 40 percent of single adults own their own homes.1 If you’re contemplating buying a home, consider working with a mortgage loan officer.
+Nearly 40% of single adults own their own homes.1 If you’re contemplating buying a home, consider working with a mortgage loan officer.
 They can help you determine the best home loan option for your budget.
 Different mortgage loans have different interest rates and recommendations for how much you should contribute to a down payment.

 If you’ve separated from or lost a partner, it can be smart to postpone any major financial decisions, such as buying a new home, for at least six months.
-You can use this time to take inventory of your accounts, determine how much cash you need to cover your expenses and, when you are ready, begin making plans for how to move forward.
+You can use this time to take inventory of your accounts, determine how much cash you need to cover your expenses and, when you’re ready, begin making plans for how to move forward.

-- Insurance.
-Investing for your future also means protecting your assets.
+Protecting your future also means protecting your assets.
 Pay specific attention to long-term disability insurance coverage, as your employer is unlikely to cover an extended time away from work.
 Purchasing your own policy has many benefits, including keeping your coverage if or when you change jobs and collecting benefits tax-free if you become disabled.

 As part of your healthcare planning, you also may want to consider buying long-term care insurance.
 This kind of insurance policy helps to cover expenses if you need in-home care or to move into an assisted-living facility or nursing home.